 D.H Moore dedicated Vol. III of his Vintage Radio Identification Sketchbooks to converters and the like.
 (He didn't think much of them, but he collected some nice examples.)

-(de K6VK; thanks to Walt Hayden, Denny Monticelli, Paul Bourbin and Kent Leech)
+(Thanks to Walt Hayden, Denny Monticelli, Paul Bourbin and Kent Leech; v2, de K6VK;) ##